Patient Care Technician Certificate (PCTC)

 - Meet the general admission requirements and graduation requirements for all Health Sciences students listed at the beginning of the Health Sciences program section of this catalog.

-- Completion of all developmental and prerequisite courses prior to acceptance into the program.
+- Completion of all developmental, prerequisite courses, and initial core courses prior to acceptance into the program.

-- Submit a completed physical examination form provided by the Health Sciences Division.
+- Submit a completed physical examination/immunization form provided by the Health Sciences Division.

 - Submit documentation of current Basic Life Support (BLS) for Healthcare Provider certification through the American Heart Association.
 Online certification/recertification is not accepted.

-- Submit information and fees for background checks and toxicology screenings by the designated deadline conducted through a vendor specified by the College.
+- Submit information and fees for background checks and toxicology screenings by the designated deadline conducted through an agency specified by the College.

 Students will be accepted as they submit completed applications to the program manager until all seats are filled.
 Students who have obtained a certificate of completion in any healthcare related continuing education training and/or currently listed as active on the South Carolina Nurse Aide Registry may be eligible to enroll in the PCTC program.
 Approval must be obtained from the Dean of Health Sciences.